-Countries at risk of, or already in, debt distress and classified by the UN as an LDC. - Countries identified by the World Bank as heavily impacted by violent conflict in 2025 and/or ranking in the bottom 20% of the ND-Gain Index for climate vulnerability.
+Countries at risk of, or already in, debt distress and classified by the UN as an LDC. - Conflict and climate vulnerability.
+Countries identified by the World Bank as heavily impacted by violent conflict in 2025 and/or ranking in the bottom 20% of the ND-Gain Index for climate vulnerability.

 Using these indicators we have identified a list of 21 countries, each at severe risk (see Methodology on page 17).
+All of the Emergency Watchlist 2025 countries feature in this list.
 13 of these countries fulfil all of the five risk indices and are likely hardest hit by ODA reductions.
 The eight remaining countries are each conflict or climate vulnerable and additionally affected by one or more of the structural risks.
 This analysis offers a lens through which to explore the geographical spread of the impacts of ODA cuts (10 out of 13 are in Africa) and the risks that countries face, to inform thinking around funding prioritisation.